Conflict Resolution in the Workplace

 - Badly defined job roles

-This course delves into common causes of conflict in the workplace and examines ways on how these conflicts can be resolved.
+This course delves into common causes of conflict in the workplace and examines ways on how, using good human resource management, these conflicts can be resolved.
 Conflict is a normal part of life and can be used to improve communication skills between colleagues and move relationships forward with highly positive outcomes.

 |The causes and symptoms of conflict at work||1|